entGriff/Flask_Orator_Blueprints/README.md

 | PATCH | http://127.0.0.1:5000/messages/{message_id} | Updates message by message id | UPDATE|
 | DELETE | http://127.0.0.1:5000/messages/{message_id}  | Removes message by message id | DELETE|

+#### Requests in Postman
+For making requests from postman - you only needs to import [postman_requests] into your postman

 License
 ----